 - Consider only the candidates who competed for their district's two seats, but failed to win (using VoteFair representation ranking).

 - Consider only the candidates who are from the target party, which is the political party that has won the statewide seat being filled.
 These are called same-party candidates.

 - Identify the ballots of what are called same-party voters.
 A same-party voter is someone whose most-preferred party is the target party.
 Ballots on which a voter indicates a first-choice preference for any other political party, and ballots on which a voter indicates a tie as their first choice, do not fit this requirement.

 - Count the number of same-party voters who prefer each same-party candidate as their first choice.

 - From among the same-party candidates who have not yet won a seat, identify the candidate who is preferred by the highest number of same-party voters.
 This candidate wins the statewide representative seat.

 - Repeat these steps for the next statewide representative seat that needs to be filled.

-If the steps seem confusing, consider that from a voter's perspective it simply amounts to marking candidate preferences for one race in the primary election and one race in the general election.
-(In an earlier election the voters will have indicated their preference for the political parties.)
+If the steps seem confusing, consider that from a voter's perspective it simply amounts to marking candidate preferences for one race in the primary election, and marking candidate preferences for another race in the general election, and also marking political-party preferences in the general election.

 The VoteFair ranking calculation methods are in the public domain, but copyright protection (see below) applies to the above description and to the software that implements VoteFair ranking.